fleetdm/fleet/docs/Using Fleet/Puppet-module.md

 Puppet docs on configuring Hiera are [here](https://www.puppet.com/docs/puppet/6/hiera_config_yaml_5.html).

-If you have staging and production Puppet environments, you can optionally set different values for each environments.
+If you have staging and production Puppet environments, you can optionally set different values for each environment.
 This allows you to have your staging and production environments that talk to separate staging and production Fleet servers.

 ### Step 3: set Fleet as a reporter